friquifund/website/README.md

 ## CONTENT:

-Main page starts from `/_layouts/home.html` which includes a bunch of htmls
+Main page starts from `/_layouts/home.html` which includes a bunch of htmls, which are in `_includes`

+Top right menu defined in `/_data/navigation.yml